What Is a Dog’s Most Important Sense?

 How Far Can a Dog Smell?

 The distance a dog can smell depends on factors such as the type of scent and wind direction.
-Don’t be surprised if your dog can pick up a scent that is up to 20 miles away!
+Don’t be surprised if your dog can pick up a smell that is up to 20 miles away!

-Is your dog like a shopaholic at a rummage sale, smelling anything and everything that comes its way?
+Is your dog like a shopaholic at a rummage sale, smelling anything and everything that comes it’s way?
 You are not alone.
 As every dog knows, the best way to get the scoop on anything is through its nose.

 How Can I Stop My Dog Sniffing Everything?